Citizens Information Board on social media

 - Commercial promotions or spam

 We aim to moderate the content featured on our social media accounts in a timely manner, however this may not always be possible.
 You can contact us to report content that you believe breaks these rules.
-You can also report it directly to Twitter and Facebook.
+You can also report it directly to Twitter, Facebook and LinkedIn.

-Facebook and Twitter may occasionally be unavailable and we are not responsible for any lack of service.
+Facebook, Twitter and LinkedIn may occasionally be unavailable and we are not responsible for any lack of service.

-The best way to get in touch with us is through the Contact page on our website.
-If you have queries about social or public services, you can also contact the Citizens Information Phone Service (CIPS) by phone on 0761 07 4000 from 9am to 5pm, Monday to Friday or request a call back from an information provider.
+The best way to get in touch with us is through the Contact Us page on our website.
+If you have queries about social or public services, you can also contact the Citizens Information Phone Service (CIPS) by phone on 0818 07 4000 from 9am to 8pm, Monday to Friday.

 Please note that communicating with us on social media is not considered contact with the Citizens Information Board for official purposes and we are not obliged to monitor or respond to requests for information on social media.
 Failure to engage should not be viewed as a refusal to comment on a particular issue.